-Joint ventures in the pharmaceutical and medical device sectors present specific issues in respect of termination, which should be provided for.
-The parties may want to consider whether they should have exit or termination rights upon the occurrence, or non-occurrence, of the key milestones considered below under 12.2 Customary Agreements to Bridge the Valuation Gap.
+Joint ventures in the pharmaceutical and medical device sectors present specific issues in respect of termination which should be provided for.
+The parties may want to consider whether they should have exit or termination rights upon the occurrence, or failure to occur, of the key milestones which are considered below in 13.2 Customary Agreements to Bridge the Valuation Gap.
 The joint venture parties should also consider how IPRs owned by the joint venture should be allocated between them.